reVISION Design + Build

 Understanding Condo Renovation Costs

 If you own a condo in Metro Vancouver and you’re thinking about renovating, your first question is probably about money.
-How much will it actually cost?
+How much does a condo renovation cost in Vancouver in 2026?
 The answer depends on what you’re doing, how old your building is, and how much design work is involved.
-But the ranges below should give you a realistic starting point for planning your budget in 2026.
+But the ranges below, drawn from projects we’ve completed across Vancouver, Burnaby, and Coquitlam, should give you a realistic starting point for budgeting..

 Condo renovations are different from house renovations in ways that directly affect cost.
 You’re working within a concrete or wood-frame structure you can’t modify.
 You’re subject to strata rules about working hours, noise, elevator booking, and material delivery.
-And depending on your building, you may need engineering assessments before you touch a single wall.
-All of this factors into pricing.
+And, depending on your building, you may need engineering assessments before you touch a single wall.
+All of this factors into the project timeline and final price.

 Condo Renovation Costs by Project Type

-The cost of a condo renovation in Vancouver varies widely depending on scope.
-Here’s what you can expect in 2026 for the most common project types.
+The condo renovation cost in Vancouver in 2026 varies widely depending on scope of work.
+Here’s what you can expect for the most common project types.

 A kitchen renovation in a condo typically runs between $40,000 and $80,000 for a mid-range to high-end result.
 That includes new cabinetry, countertops, appliances, plumbing fixtures, lighting, and flooring.
 If your unit has an older layout and you want to open up the kitchen to the living area, add structural assessment costs and potentially engineering fees, since you may be dealing with load-bearing elements in a concrete building.